-HTML is the lowest level technology enabling interactions on the web.
-As a the base the base level technology it is very learn on enhanced features.
-The client browser that implement HTML so exact interaction varies with the browser.
+HTML is the lowest level technology that enables interactions on the web.
+Basic HTML is very to learn, and it has enhanced features.
+The client browser implements interpretation of the HTML so exact interaction varies with the browser.

 The best resource for HTML is W3 School.

 The goal of HTML is to provide a syntax that is independent of the browser and window dimension, but this can be a challenge.
 Consequently, HTML only offers the most primitive layout tools.
 The layout basically flow from the top of the page to the bottom of the page.
 Some of the layout tools are

 - Paragraph tag – example of section of the page

 - image tag – example of non-text layout

 - Table tags – advance layout for displaying data

 - Layout tags – such as header, nav, section, asside, article and footer.
 An advance layout for conveying semantic information

 - IFrame tag – layout that enable displaying another a page within another page